nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_smb_share/files_smb_share.rst

 #.
 Click **Add**.

 #.
-This will enforce quota limits on the shares for AD user group **SSP Developers** to stary within limit
+This will enforce quota limits on the shares for AD user group **SSP Developers** to stay within limit

 #.
 With the *Initials*-Marketing > **Summary** selected, review the **Capacity Summary**, **Performance Summary** and **Share Properties** tabs to understand the available on a per share basis, including the number of files & connections, storage utilization over time, latency, throughput, and IOPS.